Unveiling E$_6$SSM Scalar Diquarks at the HL-LHC: Constraints from the LHC

-At low energy, the phenomenological E$_6$SSM contains a multitude of parameters.
-We fixed the minimal set of parameters, which includes
+Evidently, this final state can also originate from the production of a charged Higgs boson in association with $t\bar{b}$ pairs, and its total cross section is thus constrained by the corresponding searches in the ATLAS \cite{ATLAS:2021upq} and CMS \cite{CMS:2020imj} experiments.
+The ATLAS analysis pertains to a final state containing one charged lepton ($e$ or $\mu$) and jets, and the CMS analysis to an all-jet final state.

-where $i,\,j,\,k=1,\,2,\,3$, and $\alpha,\,\beta=1,\,2$, to non-zero values (only for the diagonal components in the case of matrices) in order to ensure self-consistency of the model.
-The values of the parameters related to the Higgs sector and the CDM were optimized for agreement of the corresponding observables with the experimental results.
+The Lagrangian of the phenomenological E$_6$SSM contains a number of additional parameters besides those of the Minimal Supersymmetric Standard Model (MSSM).
+To simplify our analysis, we set the values of the inert sector parameters such that it is decoupled from the low-energy model, which is effectively the MSSM augmented with the diquark sector.
+As mentioned earlier, the positive and large D-terms make the MSSM sfermions naturally heavy.
+Furthermore, the parameters related to the Higgs and neutralino sectors were fixed so as to yield a highly SM-like lightest Higgs boson, and a very Higgsino-like lightest neutralino with a sub-TeV mass, the consistency of which with the upper limit on the CDM relic abundance from Planck is therefore assured.
 The masses of the physical diquarks can be controlled, for a given $\mu_{D_i}$, by adjusting $m_{D_i}$ and/or $A_{\kappa_i}$, as noted earlier.
 For simplicity, we fixed $m_{D_i}^2= m_{\overline{D}_i}^2 = 2\times 10^6$\,GeV$^2$ and varied $A_{\kappa_i}$ slightly to obtain $m_D=$ 700\,GeV, 800\,GeV, and 900\,GeV.
-The particle spectrum for this parameter space point was obtained by incorporating the E$_6$MSSM into the public code SPheno-v4.0.4 \cite{Porod:2003um,Porod:2011nf} using the Mathematica package SARAH-v4.14.4 \cite{Staub:2008uz,Staub:2012pb,Staub:2013tta,Staub:2015kfa}.
+The particle spectrum for this parameter space point was obtained by incorporating the E$_6$MSSM into the public code \textsc{SPheno-v4.0.4} \cite{Porod:2003um,Porod:2011nf} using the Mathematica package \textsc{SARAH-v4.14.5} \cite{Staub:2008uz,Staub:2012pb,Staub:2013tta,Staub:2015kfa}.

 In Fig. \ref{fig:exc-limit} we show the exclusion contours in the $\{\sigma(t\bar{t}b\bar{b}),\, m_{H^+}\}$ plane obtained from the $H^\pm b\bar{t}$ searches at both CMS and ATLAS.
-Of the two searches, the CMS one gives a stronger exclusion limit of $\sim 600$\,GeV on $m_D$ corresponding to the above-noted configuration of the E$_6$SSM parameters, for the $gg\to D\bar{D} \to t\bar{t}b\bar{b}$ cross section computed at the next-to-LO (NLO) at the $\sqrt{s}=13$\,TeV LHC Run III, with the couplings $g_{i,j,k}^Q$ and $g_{i,j,k}^q$ chosen so as to maximize it.
+Of the two searches, the CMS one gives a stronger exclusion limit of $\sim 600$\,GeV on $m_D$ corresponding to the above-noted configuration of the E$_6$SSM parameters, for the $gg\to D\bar{D} \to t\bar{t}b\bar{b}$ cross section computed at the next-to-LO (NLO) at the $\sqrt{s}=13$\,TeV LHC Run III.
 For comparison, the LO cross section for the process is also shown in the figure.